Doctor of Philosophy (PhD)

 The University of Maryland, Baltimore (UMB) is the state's public health, law, and human services university devoted to excellence in professional education, research, patient care, and public service.

-You're an ideal candidate for the PhD program if you are a bachelor's or master's prepared nurse who wants a research career focused on some of the most important disciplines, topics, and trends, including:
+You're an ideal candidate for the PhD program if you are a bachelor's- or master's-prepared nurse or other health-related professional who wants a research career focused on some of the most important disciplines, topics, and trends, including:

 The UMSON PhD program was initiated in 1979 as the 16th doctoral nursing program in the nation.
 Every student is carefully chosen and matched to the faculty member who can offer the greatest opportunity to succeed in developing his or her research program.
 As a graduate, you will join a thriving group of alumni—many of whom hold key leadership positions in academia, research, and administration across the country.

 UMSON offers three PhD entry options: